ChrisDeFreitas/guitarjoe/README.md

 ## ToDo
+- transfer AboutDlg content to HelpData.js
+-- ??? will AboutDlg require new HelpManager props: HideMenu, HideRelated
+-- ??? or replace AboutDlg with HelpPanel
+- add Links in content to Related Topics: See also linkToHelpManager:About
 - refactor FretButton.jsx: rename to NoteButton for consistency with help docs
 - is this a bug: when a string or fret is filtered, selected notes are not removed, but cannot be seen; this may confuse users; however, should it stay this way until user de-selects the notes?
 - change layout of FretButton's controls to position:absolute to prevent them from jumping up and down